getCUJO/QoOID/draft-ietf-ippm-qoo.md

 75th, 90th, 95th, 99th, 99.9th, 100th\] percentiles.
 Packet loss must be
 reported as a separate value.

-Applications do of course have throughput requirements, and thus a complete framework for application-level network quality cannot rely on monitoring latency exclusively.
+Applications do of course have throughput requirements, and thus a complete framework for application-level network quality must also take capacity into account.
 Insufficient bandwidth may give poor application outcomes without necessarily inducing a lot of latency.
 Therefore, the network requirements should include a minimum throughput requirement.
 A fully specified requirement can be thought of as specifying the latency and loss requirements to